 Genuine Leather Upholstery: The arm pad is lightly padded, and upholstered in natural leather.
 The natural material "breathes", permitting the transfer of moisture through its pores and reducing the potential for discomfort when in contact with the skin.

-Height Adjustable: A height adjustment screw enables users to fine-tune the height of the Forearm Support from level with the worksurface to 2.95" (7.5 cm) above the worksurface.
+Height Adjustable: A height adjustment screw enables individuals to fine-tune the height of the ErgoRest from level with the worksurface to 2.95" (7.5 cm) above the worksurface.

-Two Mounting Options: The Mousing Surface can be mounted inline with the keyboard, or off-center to allow the Mousing Surface to be swiveled closer to the user.
-The off-centre mount also allows users to bring the arm pad closer to the keyboard.
+Two Mounting Options: The Mousing Surface has two mounting holes on the underside and can be mounted inline with the keyboard, or off-center to allow the Mousing Surface to be swiveled closer to the torso.
+The off-centre mount also allows individuals to bring the arm pad closer to the keyboard.
 This configuration may facilitate better access to both the keyboard and the mouse.
 (Note that with both options, the Mousing Surface will be 1.5" above the worksurface.)